onap/policy-parent/docs/development/devtools/drools-s3p.rst

 General Setup
 *************

 The kubernetes installation allocated all policy components in the same worker node VM and some additional ones.
 The worker VM hosting the policy components has the following spec:

 - 16GB RAM
 - 8 VCPU
 - 160GB Ephemeral Disk

-The standalone VM designated to run jmeter has the same configuration and was only used to run this tool allocating 12G of heap memory to the jmeter tool.
+The standalone VM designated to run jmeter has the same configuration.
+The jmeter JVM was instantiated with a max heap configuration of 12G.

-Other ONAP components used during the estability tests are:
+Other ONAP components used during the stability tests are:

 - Policy XACML PDP to process guard queries for each transaction.
 - DMaaP to carry PDP-D and jmeter initiated traffic to complete transactions.